 I’ve never been very good at reaching my goals unless I really want something.
 This has applied my whole life, to everything I’ve ever done.

-I guess that’s the first step to all this:
+The first step to all this is:

 I didn’t get in.

 I spent a day panicking about what to do.
 I couldn’t appeal through the portal, and there was really nowhere else I wanted to go.
 But my aunt challenged me to reach out anyway.

 So I emailed them, and I called to ask for an interview.
 I brought excerpts of the book with me (the better chapters) in my portfolio.

 It was almost 2 months of uncertainty, but it worked.

 In the end, I think they saw my love for stories and let me in.